 To get started in CryoEM, we recommend to look into the following excellent online resources:

-The Multi-User cryoEM facility is holding the third cryoEM full-day workshop this year between August 29 - Sep 9, 2022.
+The Multi-User cryoEM facility is holding the sixth cryoEM full-day workshop this year between February 10th and 21st, 2025.
 The workshop targets M.Sc students in Life Sciences as well as beginners in the cryo-EM field and provides an overview of the different modalities of electron cryo-microscopy from single particle analysis (cryo-SPA) to tomography (cryo-ET).
 Participants will gain knowledge of microscope hardware, sample preparation techniques, image formation, and various modes of scope operation.
 An integral part of the course are (live) demonstrations on the microscopes and a hands-on introduction to image processing for SPA utilizing cryoSPARC.
 The course will finish with research talks from PhDs and Postdocs, and M.Sc. students will present a cryoEM or cryoET paper.
 After successful completion of this course, participants will be able to explain the modalities cryo-SPA and cryo-tomography and evaluate a standard SPA data set from micrographs to a 3D model.
-Details will follow.
+More details to follow.

-Organizers: Kay Grünewald and Carolin Seuring, Ulrike Laugks, Cornelia Cazey
+Organizers: Carolin Seuring, Ulrike Laugks, Cornelia Cazey, Katharina Jungnickel and Kay Grünewald

 The facility collaborates with users on scientific projects with a particular focus on method development, and for workflow validation and extension.
 We particularly aim to combine technologies on campus and develop new methods between CSSB facilities and with different technologies on campus (Petra III, XFEL, sample delivery).